raspberrypilearning/comic-character/en/step_4.md

 **Test:** Click the **Run** button to see your changes.
 + You will see a Create button below your superhero form.
 + The Create button does not do anything at the moment.

-In the next step you will create the JavaScript function `displaySummary()` that will handle the `onclick` event.

 --- /task ---

-At the moment, the user can add character details on the `character.html` page, but nothing will happen when they click the Create button.
+Nothing will happen when the user clicks the Create button.

 This is because the summary section has its CSS `display` property set to `none`.